godotengine/godot-website/collections/_article/dev-snapshot-godot-4-6-dev-4.md

   - [`SplineIK3D`](https://docs.godotengine.org/en/latest/classes/class_splineik3d.html#class-splineik3d)
 - [`TwoBoneIK3D`](https://docs.godotengine.org/en/latest/classes/class_twoboneik3d.html#class-twoboneik3d)

 Attempting to go over all of these is well beyond the scope of this blog post, so readers wanting more information should check out the pull request for more details.
-Instead, we'll show off one of the bugfixes to this new system in ([GH-112573](https://github.com/godotengine/godot/pull/112573)), as it provides an easily digestable visualization of that this system is capable of.
+Instead, we'll show off one of the bugfixes to this new system in ([GH-112573](https://github.com/godotengine/godot/pull/112573)), as it provides an easily digestable visualization of what this system is capable of.

 #### Before